-When $b > (1 + 2\sqrt{2})/7$, we verify that $LR(\pi)$ is decreasing on $(b, b + \epsilon)$ for some $\epsilon > 0.16$ A delayed cascade is one that starts after period one because public beliefs transition into a cascade set.
-In their "bounded beliefs example", Smith and Sørensen (2000) found that this arises iff the map from posterior public belief after an action is not monotone in the prior belief.
+When $b > (1+2\sqrt{2})/7$, we verify that $LR(\pi)$ is decreasing on $(b,b+\epsilon)$ for some $\epsilon > 0$.16

+A delayed cascade is one that starts after period one because public beliefs transition into a cascade set.
+In their "bounded beliefs example," Smith and Sørensen (2000) found that this arises iff the map from posterior public belief after an action is not monotone in the prior belief.
 That is, landing in a cascade set requires that Condition (LC) fail:

-Corollary 4 (No Delayed Cascades).
-Given (LC), there is no delayed cascade if $\delta = 0$.
+Corollary 4 (No Delayed Cascades) Given (LC), there is no delayed cascade if $\delta = 0$.

-Cascades arise in Bikhchandani, Hirshleifer, and Welch (1992) since they posit multinomial signals, violating (LC).17 A particularly popular application of the herding uses binary signals, implying the failure of posterior monotonicity.
+Cascades arise in Bikhchandani et al. (1992) since they posit multinomial signals, violating (LC).17 A particularly popular application of the herding model uses binary signals, implying the failure of (PM).

-8 CONTRARIANISM
+8. CONTRARIANISM

 We have seen that as the weight on posterity increases and δ increases, cascade sets shrink, and so strictly fewer public beliefs guarantee mimicry (Proposition 2).
-This captures a long run form of contrarianism: When people care more about posterity, they insist on more precise social learning before blindly following the herd.
-We now formulate and prove a short run contrarianism that impacts behavior in every period, and therefore is observably testable - such as using the methods developed in Celen and Kariv (2004).
-We show that at the margin, as public beliefs shift weight towards the high state, it is socially efficient to lean more away from actions that are myopically better in that state.
+This captures a long run form of contrarianism: when people care more about posterity, they insist on more precise social